 Captain Cooney orders Costa and his men to capture and hold a position at the end of wide open ground.
 The mission is iffy, but on paper it seems plausible.
 Costa, however, doesn't trust Cooney.
 Will Cooney's nerve crack under pressure?
 If the Germans counter-attack, will Costa and his men end up cut off behind enemy lines?
 And will Cooney simply abandon them to their fate as he has done before?

 |Lieutenant Costa (Jack Palance) leads Fox Company into action|

 Robert Aldrich was one of American cinema's muscular film makers of the 1950s, like an 'A' picture version of Samuel Fuller.
 He is mainly remembered for his horror melodrama Whatever Happened to Baby Jane?
 (1962) and for his macho and cynical war film, The Dirty Dozen (1967).
-But the latter wasn't his only film to cast a jaundiced eye over WWII.
-Ten years before, Aldrich had directed and produced Attack.
+But the latter wasn't his only film to cast a jaundiced eye over World War II.
+Just over a decade before, Aldrich had directed and produced Attack.

 Attack (also sometimes known as Attack!, the exclamation mark seems to be optional) is a tough and uncompromising WWII drama, perhaps not quite as cynical as The Dirty Dozen, but it's close.
 Its the kind of film that could only have been made several years after the war had ended.
 It suggests not only that there were cowards and incompetents among American officers and soldiers, but that the wrong people were sometimes put in charge, and kept in charge, solely because they knew the right people.
 Its principal villains are not the enemy, but corrupt and cowardly officers on the soldiers' own side, who are careless with their mens' lives and are unfit for command.